Ik-Emmanuel/Linear-Regression-Technique/README.md

  ## Tools

- * I worked with the jupyter notebook under the anaconda packag. using python 3.6.
+ * I worked with the jupyter notebook under the anaconda package using python 3.6.